dereuromark/cakephp-upgrade/README.md

 # CakePHP 2.x upgrade shell

+## Important Notice - 2014-02
+This plugin is now in "feature-freeze" in favor of the all new [CakePHP Upgrade Tool](https://github.com/cakephp/upgrade).
+Please help to migrate all 2.x and 3.x relevant upgrade commands to this new repo.

 ## Improved version (built on top)

 The original one lacks a lot of things that could be done automatically.